George Murdock: Yale

 Murdock joined the faculty of Yale University in 1928.
 His PhD from the institution was in the field of Sociology, as Yale at that time did not yet have a Department of Anthropology.
 Murdock taught courses in physical anthropology.
 In 1931, Yale established an anthropology department and hired Edward Sapir as the chairman.
 Murdock's sociological and positivist approach to anthropology was at odds with Sapir's Boasian approach to cultural anthropology.
 Following Sapir's death, Murdock served as chairman of the Department of Anthropology from 1938 until 1960, when he reached the then mandatory retirement age at Yale.
 However, he was offered the chair of Andrew Mellon Professor of Social Anthropology at the University of Pittsburgh.
 Leaving his long-time residence at 960 Ridge Road in Hamden, Connecticut, Murdock moved with his wife to 4150 Bigelow Boulevard in Pittsburgh.
 He taught at the University of Pittsburgh until his retirement in 1973, at which point he moved to the Philadelphia area to be close to his son.

 Murdock and his wife had one child, Robert Douglas Murdock.
 He was born in 1929 and died in 2011.
 Bob and Jean Murdock had three children, Nancy and Karen (born 1955) and Douglas (born 1959).

 For Murdock's war service in World War II, the best source is his own account as published in A Twenty-Five Year Record: Yale College Class of 1919, a class yearbook published in New Haven, Connecticut in 1946.
 These are Murdock's own recollections, as shared with his classmates in the class of 1919 at Yale:

-According to David H. Price, in a chapter entitled "Hoover's Informer", devoted to Murdock during McCarthyism, Murdock had secretly informed on AAA colleagues to J. Edgar Hoover.
+According to David H. Price, in a chapter of the book Threatening Anthropology, entitled "Hoover's Informer", devoted to Murdock during McCarthyism, Murdock had secretly informed on AAA colleagues to J. Edgar Hoover[ref.
+Duke University Press, 2004].
 Murdock was particularly antagonistic of Boasian cultural anthropology, which he considered to be aligned with communist thought.
 Murdock was not the only person in his field or at his university to cooperate with intelligence agencies.
 For much of the 20th century, agencies such as the CIA and the FBI enjoyed a close relationship with American universities.
 Yale University was especially known (later) as a breeding ground for employees of the agencies.
 Researchers in anthropology and foreign relations were often debriefed after foreign field trips.
 Murdock later served as chair of the American Anthropological Association's (AAA's) Committee on Scientific Freedom, established to defend anthropologists from unfair attacks.

 In 1948, Murdock decided that his cross-cultural data set would be more valuable were it available to researchers at schools other than Yale.
 He approached the Social Science Research Council and obtained the funding to establish an inter-university organization, the Human Relations Area Files, with collections maintained at Yale University (Whiting 1986: 684).